Around the World in 80 Books: A Guide to Ecological and Climate Themes in Fiction

 The Sandcastle Empire by Kayla Olson: Set on the mysterious Sanctuary Island, somewhere in the tropics I think, this kind of reminded me of the television show Lost.
 The world resembles our own in that climate change is happening and things are scary.
 Eden and her friends must try to survive after a revolution wherein the sinister Wolfpack controls the Earth and its resources.
 I enjoyed reading this action-packed thriller, which was deliciously filled with flora, fauna, and beautiful scenery.

 Wilder Girls by Rory Power: This book isn’t even out yet, so all I know is that it takes place on an island somewhere.
+[Correction: this takes place on an island near Maine.]
 I’ve pre-ordered the book due to its wild cover and because of Jeff VanderMeer tweeting “Convinced we’re about to witness the emergence of a major new literary star.”
 A Tox is spreading among girls at a boarding school, and they are dropping like flies.
 The book cover has a girl’s face turning into a flower with the face being cut away.
 The novel is categorized as horror.
 I’m intrigued!